Open Air Stereo: Biography

 In early 2001, Chase Johnson, Kelan and Braeden Hurley, along with Ryah Arthur formed Stulpigeon, a band that played mostly covers of songs by groups such as Foo Fighters and Incubus.
 Drummer Nick Gross joined the band in 2002.
-In 2006, the group, now called Open Air Stereo, gained national exposure on the MTV program Laguna Beach: The Real Orange County.
+In 2006, the group, now called Open Air Stereo, gained national exposure on the MTV reality show Laguna Beach: The Real Orange County.
 The band claims influences such as Rage Against the Machine, Muse, Incubus, Led Zeppelin and The Doors, evident in their older work, with their later work adopting a more pop punk-esque sound.

 The band independently released a self-titled EP in April 2005.
 Following the success of their break-thru single, they signed to Epic Records.
 They have released two albums titled Primates and Living Proof.

-2008-present
+2008-2016

 In March 2008, both Kelan Hurley (guitar) and Braeden Hurley (bass) left the band to pursue other passions according to the band's myspace, they have been replaced by Scott Pounds on guitar and Dan Pappas on bass.